 That said, this isn’t just a tool for enterprise customers.
-As you can see from the survey here, SurveyMonkey clearly knows it has an audience who are less used to making surveys online.
+As you can see from the survey here, SurveyMonkey clearly knows it has an audience less used to making surveys online.

 Overall, the SurveyMonkey interface is easy to use, although it feels a little cramped in places.
 Learning where everything is located can take some time, but it gets faster the more you use it.

 You can write your own questions or pick them from the Question Bank.
 The Question Bank can make survey creation faster.
-Depending on your business, it’s sometimes easier to write questions rather than adapting the pre-made ones.
+Depending on your business, it’s sometimes easier to write questions rather than to adapt the pre-made ones.

 SurveyMonkey also allows you to change the look of your survey using templates.
-These are mainly based around different color schemes and backgrounds.
+These are mainly based on different color schemes and backgrounds.
 Themes don’t drastically change the layout of your survey.